 Joe keeps fans up to date on all things him, while in quarantine.
 Check out his Instagram where he is completing the 30 Day Song Challenge: Broadway Edition and head on over to his Twitter for some honest and downright hilarious quarantine thoughts.

 If you weren’t obsessed with this talented guy before, we hope you are now!
 It was so much fun hearing from him about life on and offset.
-Don’t forget to check out the first season of High School Musical: The Musical: The Series on Disney+ and don’t soon forget the name Joe Serafini because he has a bright future ahead!
+Don’t forget to check out the first season of High School Musical: The Musical: The Series on Disney+.
+And file away the name Joe Serafini because he has a bright future ahead!